Israeli airstrikes kill 6, level large family home in Gaza

 Israeli Prime Minister Benjamin Netanyahu alleged that Hamas military intelligence was operating in the building.
 Secretary of State Antony Blinken said Tuesday that Israel had given the U.S. information about the bombing, without elaborating.

-AP President Gary Pruitt has reiterated calls for an independent investigation of the attack.
-Pruitt has said the AP had no indication Hamas was present in the building and that “this is something we check as best we can.”
+The AP has called for an independent investigation of the attack.
+The news organization’s president, Gary Pruitt, has said the AP had no indication Hamas was present in the building and that “this is something we check as best we can.”

-Palestinians in Israel and the occupied territories meanwhile observed a general strike Tuesday in a rare collective action spanning boundaries central to decades of failed peace efforts.
+The fighting — the worst since a 2014 war between Israel and Hamas — has ignited protests around the world and inspired Palestinians in Israel and the occupied territories to call a general strike Tuesday.
+It was a rare collective action that spanned boundaries central to decades of failed peace efforts.
 Israel captured the West Bank, east Jerusalem and Gaza in the 1967 Mideast war, territories the Palestinians want for their future state.

 Although the strike was peaceful in many places, with shops in east Jerusalem’s usually bustling Old City markets shuttered, violence erupted in the occupied West Bank.

 Hundreds of Palestinians burned tires in Ramallah, where the Palestinian Authority is headquartered, and hurled stones at an Israeli military checkpoint.
-Three protesters were killed and more than 140 wounded in clashes with Israeli troops in Ramallah, Bethlehem, Hebron and other cities, according to the Palestinian Health Ministry.
+Three protesters were killed and more than 140 wounded in clashes with Israeli troops in several cities, according to the Palestinian Health Ministry.
 The Israeli army said two soldiers were wounded in Ramallah by gunshots to the leg.

 Krauss reported from Jerusalem.
 Associated Press writers Isabel DeBre in Dubai, United Arab Emirates, and Samy Magdy in Cairo contributed to this report.